Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Preliminaries

 \subsection{LSTM-AE based Data-Driven Detector}

 Although the attacker can launch FDI attacks by exploring the grid topology and parameters, the attacked measurement $\bm{z}_a^{<t>}$ at time $t$ may violate the trend in a certain time window of length $T$.
 Our previous work in \cite{xu2020deep} designed a \textit{semi-supervised} data-driven detector using LSTM-AE to explicitly learn the \textit{spatiotemporal} correlations in sequential measurements.
 Fig. \ref{fig:lstm_ae} illustrates the structure of LSTM-AE where each column of connected LSTM cells represents one layer of the deep recurrent network.
 Given a set of $L$ normal measurements $\mathcal{Z}=\{\bm{z}^{<1>},\bm{z}^{<2>},\dots,\bm{z}^{<L>}\}$, consider a length-$T$ continuous subset $\mathcal{Z}_i = \{\bm{z}^{<t_i>},\bm{z}^{<t_i+1>},\cdots, \bm{z}^{<t_i+T-1>} \}$.
 At each layer, LSTM cells contain `states' whose values depends on the previous memories and can be updated or forgotten by the current measurement.
-The LSTM-AE is trained to compress its input $\mathcal{Z}_i$ into a latent representation of lower dimension, while only normal data can be successfully recovered by the decoder; thus, real-time attack measurements can be distinguished by directly evaluating the loss function:
+To learn the temporal pattern of the measurements, the LSTM-AE is trained to compress its input $\mathcal{Z}_i$ into a latent representation of the lower dimension, while only normal data can be successfully recovered by the decoder; thus, real-time attack measurements can be distinguished by directly evaluating the loss function:

 where $f_e$ and $f_d$ represent the encoder and decoder mappings respectively.
-The detection threshold $\tau_{lstm}$ can be predefined in the validation set.
-More details can be found in \cite{xu2020deep}.
+The detection threshold $\tau_{\text{lstm}}$ can be defined based on the distribution of the residual $\mathcal{L}(\mathcal{Z}_i)$ in the validation set \cite{xu2020deep}.
+Although the attacker may also exploit the temporal correlations between the measurements, we assume that they cannot know the exact temporal pattern learnt from the LSTM-AE detector.